MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ## How tags work

 A tag can be added to a person on a specific team.
-After a tag is added, it can be used in @mentions in any standard channel of the team or used to start a chat with the tag members.
+The tags can then be used in @mentions by anyone on the team in a channel post or to start a conversation with only those people who are assigned that tag.
 Here's some examples of how tags can be used in Teams:

 - A store manager wants to post an announcement to a channel and notify all cashiers.
 - A group product manager wants to message all product managers in a channel.